University Writing Programs

 The Developmental Writing Program consists of a series of courses that fulfill the "pre-college" writing requirement.
 These courses are calibrated for students new to the university and are intended to provide instruction in the writing skills required for success as a college-level writer.
 For more information and a list of courses, click here.

 The Student Writing Center is a free tutoring service for all Pacific students in all programs.
 We can assist with any kind of writing project at any stage of the process.
 Our Center is staffed with highly-trained, knowledgeable undergraduate and graduate students.
+Additionally we offer a number of TEACHING RESOURCES for writing instruction, available in hard copy at the Center or electronically.
 For more information, click here.

 The University of the Pacific boasts that upon graduation, our students will be well-prepared to enter the workforce and to continue their graduate studies.
 Among the many reasons for this are small class sizes, practical experiences, and dedicated faculty - each of which contributes to deep student learning.
 Strong writing instruction is the core around which this learning is built.
 For more information, click here.